Bono-iPad/CTF2015/DEFCON2015Qual/babys-first/r0pbaby/README.md

 # r0pbaby
 ## Analysis and exploit
 You can know the libc's base address, you can know the libc's system address and you can analyze libc's version by online database or something.
 All you need is return to system with edi=libc's address of "/bin/sh".
 You can rewrite return address by sending "AAAAAAAA" +  return address.
 How easy!
+I read other writeups and all writeups used this approach.
 The binary is PIE, so using r0pbaby binary's gadget is just troublesome and needless.
-I read other writeups and all writeups used this approach.
-But my solution is not so smart way.
+But my solution is not so smart.
+I did use the r0pbaby binary's gadget.

 If PIE binary's address was leaked, you can tell the libc's address.
 This phenomenon is Known as "Offset2lib"(http://cybersecurity.upv.es/attacks/offset2lib/offset2lib.html).
 And vice versa.
 You can tell the PIE binary's address when the libc's address was leaked.